 Do You Need a Visa to Study English in Malta?

 Short courses (under 90 days): Most non-EU nationals can enter Malta on a standard Schengen visa, which covers stays of up to 90 days in any 180-day period across the Schengen Area.
-A short intensive English course of a few weeks typically falls here.
+A short intensive English course of a few weeks usually falls here.
 You’ll need to apply at the Maltese consulate or embassy in your country, showing your course confirmation, accommodation details, proof of funds, and travel insurance.

 How Much Does It Cost?